3dhead/Color-Finder/README.md

 # Color-Finder
 Small tool to pick colors easier.
-Set of color palets alow to go in some direction and find the one or more colors.
-Any of the palets are editable with hue, saturation and lightness
+A set of color palettes allow a user to go in a preferred direction and find one or more colors.
+Any of the pallets are editable with hue, saturation, and lightness